-Chapter 13 bankruptcy is reorganization or repayment of some or all of your debt.
+Chapter 13 bankruptcy is the reorganization or repayment of some or all of your debt.
 There are several reasons people file Chapter 13 bankruptcy.
-Typically, people file Chapter 13 because they want to stop a foreclosure and save their home or stop a vehicle repossession and save their car.
-To stop a Michigan foreclosure, you MUST file Chapter 13 BEFORE the sheriff's sale.
+Typically, people file Chapter 13 because they want to STOP a foreclosure and save their home or stop a vehicle repossession and save their car.
+To stop a Michigan foreclosure, you MUST file Chapter 13 BEFORE the sheriff’s sale.
 You should NOT wait until the last day since it may be too late.
 To stop foreclosure and save your house, you must have the ability to pay your mortgage.
-Currently, bankruptcy does NOT change your monthly mortgage payment, your interest rate or the terms of your mortgage.
+Currently, bankruptcy does NOT change your monthly mortgage payment, your interest rate, or the terms of your mortgage.
 Rather, it allows you to take all the payments you are behind and spread them over a 3 to 5 year period.
 You are therefore required to pay your regular mortgage payment and something towards the total amount for which you are behind.
 This is called Repayment of Debt.

 The amount of the monthly payment and the length of the repayment plan are based upon the following factors:

 - Monthly income of the person